 When you run your horse operations as a corporation or an LLC, you reduce your vulnerability to lawsuits and creditor claims.
 Your shareholders, if any, are also protected.
 For example, if one of your horses injures someone, that person will only be able to collect from the corporation, not from your personal assets.
 There is no such protection if you have a sole proprietorship or partnership, and for that reason alone they are generally a poor choice for horse-related businesses.

 Incorporation can also help you in the event of an IRS audit.
-First, if you operate a formal business entity the IRS can’t claim that your activities are a hobby.
-It also makes it easier to demonstrate compliance with other IRS regulations pertaining to your activities.
+By complying with entity formalities, you will have records to establish your entity meetings, ongoing statements of information, and separation of business activities from personal (i.e., no comingling of activities).
+This makes it easier to demonstrate substantiation and compliance with other IRS regulations pertaining to your activities.

 By complying with corporate formalities, you also make it easier to prove that you are conducting your activities in the “businesslike manner” required by the IRS.